TrueView: Understanding YouTube Video AdsShawn Forno 01.04.2020

 YouTube video ads are a quick, cost-effective way to reach your ideal customers.
-But buying an ad from the world’s second largest search engine (only itself Google has more monthly users), which services billions of people can feel a little intimidating.
+But buying an ad from one of the largest video platforms can feel a little intimidating.

 Where do you start?
 What kind of ads work best?
 How much does it cost?
 Will your ideal customers even see your ad?
-These are great questions, and crucial to understand before plopping down a random budget in AdSense.
-So to help you understand YouTube Video Ads, here’s a quick look at how they work, a few customizable options you have, and what you get when you create a YouTube Video Ad.
+These are great questions, and crucial to understand before committing to a paid media strategy.
+So to help you understand YouTube Video Ads, here’s a quick look at how they work, a few customizable options you have, and what you get when you create a video ad for YouTube.

-This is the most common type of ad (and the least expensive).
-Skippable ads are typically placed at the beginning of a YouTube clip (pre-roll), but can also be mid-roll and post-roll ads.
-It really depends on your budget.
+This is the most common type of TrueView ad experience (and the least expensive).
+These ads are typically placed at the beginning of a YouTube clip (pre-roll), but can also be mid-roll and post-roll ads, or on other sites part of the Google Display Network.

 Like display ads, you set your budget for video ads.
 Who sees your video (and how often) is up to your ad spend, but there is no minimum.
 This low barrier to entry means that you can test a pre-roll ad for a few dollars a month and see if it gains any traction.

 When you do finally launch your video ad, you can see how well it’s working with detailed analytics.
-YouTube shows, who’s watching and how long they watch among other metrics.
 These “audience retention” numbers (aka how long people actually watched your ad), can help you improve your ad for future use, or reinforce the positive elements of your video.

 Your “view through rate” is another measure of how many people either clicked on your ad, or allowed it to play when given a choice to skip ahead.
 It’s an incredible real-time engagement metric for measuring campaign ROI.

 While YouTube video ads are primarily built for brand awareness, you can leave viewers with a clear, clickable call-to-action at the end of your video ad.
 People can sign up for a newsletter, visit your YouTube channel, or share the video on social media.
-The call to action is fully customizable, unlike T.V. ads, and you can even run multiple campaigns with unique CTAs.
+The call to action is fully customizable and you can even run multiple campaigns with unique CTAs.

 The Bottom Line: YouTube Video Ads Work